OptPhotLab/EnvDataSciNotebooks/R-Markdown/R1-Introduction.md

 ```
 ##  chr [1:4] "b" "c" "d" "e"
 ```
+The structure command displays the structure of the object in question.
+In this case **a** is character vector.

+You should try the following:
-Try to (1) create a vector named as a1, store first 10 numbers into a1,(2) print a1, (3) check type of a1, and
+1. create a vector named as a1, store first 10 numbers into a1,(2)
+2. print a1
+3. check type of a1, and
-(4) structure of a1.
+4. structure of a1.
-Which type of above mentiond variable z (z<-c(‘h’,‘i’,9))?

-###2.1.2.
-A matix is a two-dimentsion array in where all the elements should be same type

-Matices are created by matrix() function.
+##2.2.
+Matrices

+If we extend our concept of a vector into two dimensions we end up with a 2D grid of the same type; this is a **matrix**.
+Matices are created by the matrix() function:

 ```r